WEC-Sim/WEC-Sim/docs_new/user/workflow.rst

 Running WEC-Sim
 ---------------

-This section provides a description of the steps to run the WEC-Sim code, refer to the :ref:`WEC-Sim Workflow Diagram <user-workflow-chart>` while following the steps to run WEC-Sim.
+This section provides a description of the steps to run the WEC-Sim code.
+Refer to the :ref:`WEC-Sim Workflow Diagram <user-workflow-chart>` while following the steps to run WEC-Sim.